shaigeva/shaigeva.github.io/shai_site/content/posts/ai_frameworks/01_why_ai_frameworks.md

 I'll focus here on the reason I think frameworks are the direction and what I think they will include.

 At a very high level, the rationale is this:
+1. It makes sense to "aim our code for the AI", because it'll be the new norm.
 1. With the current way we're making software, it's just not realistic to make a paradigm shift happen, because AI cannot have a feedback loop that's good enough to change code at an acceptable speed and self-heal enough issues.
 1. I believe there are solutions that will make it possible, with the current generation of LLMs, or close to it.

 Let's dig in.

+## An industrial revolution
+Soon enough, the vast majority of code will be written by AI.
+So in a sense, this is a large automation movement.
+Things human craftsmen currently make will be handed over en masse to the machine.

+Given that, it makes sense to think about the common case for software creation, which will soon be the automated process.
+And as with other automations, the automation might involve a redesign.

+A printing press is not a faster pen, and digital photography is not a "better film camera".
+They work differently, and create something a little different.
+And we should expect the same from automating software creation, even though the process is less mechanical.

 ## A reality of imperfection
 There's a fundamental truth about "making things": it's not going to be perfect.